LIMELIGHT: Geena Davis

 Davis made her feature film debut starring opposite Dustin Hoffman in Tootsie.
 She went on to star in such films as The Fly, Beetlejuice, Angie, The Long Kiss Goodnight and Stuart Little.
 Few have achieved such remarkable success in as many different fields as Davis has: she is not only an Oscar and Golden Globe-winning actor, but a world-class athlete (at one time the nation’s 13th-ranked archer), a member of the genius society Mensa, and is now recognized for her tireless advocacy of women and girls nearly as much as for her acting accomplishments.
 She is the Founder and Chair of the non-profit Geena Davis Institute on Gender in Media, which engages film and television creators to dramatically increase the percentages of female characters — and reduce gender stereotyping — in media made for children 11 and under.

 Geena Davis is part of Tampa Theatre’s LIMELIGHT speaker series’ 2020 lineup (CLICK HERE to see the rest of the schedule).
-Tickets range from $50.00-$75.00, plus applicable fees; A limited number of VIP packages are also available for $175.00 plus fees, which include premium show seating, photo ops with the speakers, and a pre-event cocktail reception with heavy hors d’oeuvres and open bar each event night.
+Tickets range from $30.00-$45.00, plus applicable fees.

-Geena Davis is sponsored by Film Tampa Bay and Visit Tampa Bay.
+Geena Davis’s appearance at Tampa Theatre is sponsored by Film Tampa Bay and Visit Tampa Bay.

 This series is presented by the Vinik Family Foundation.
 Support for the series is provided by the Triad Foundation; Sabal Trust; Film Tampa Bay; Visit Tampa Bay; the DeBartolo Family Foundation; Harris, Hunt & Derr, P.A.; and Oxford Exchange.
 Media consideration is provided by the Tampa Bay Business Journal; Tampa Bay METRO magazine; 83 Degrees Media; WEDU-PBS; WUSF Public Media; United Cities Productions; Sports Talk Florida; and News Talk Florida.